RachelFurlong-dev/bug-match-M2/README.md

 -   All content was written by the developer.

--   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)

 ### Media

 -   All Images were created by the developer.

 ### Acknowledgements

--   My Mentor for continuous helpful feedback.
+-   Tim Nelson for continuous helpful feedback.

 -   Tutor support at Code Institute for their support.

-- Tania Rascia for memory game process
+-   Tania Rascia for memory game process.

-- Chris Dixon for games & memory game introduction
+-   Chris Dixon for JavSscript games & memory game introduction.

-- Chat GPT for help with linking BootStrap modal contact form to Email JS